gpiozero/gpiozero/docs/contributing.rst

 pull requests should aim to match or closely match the corresponding issue title.

 Backwards compatibility
 =======================

 Since this library reached v1.0 we aim to maintain backwards-compatibility thereafter.
 Changes which break backwards-compatibility will not be accepted.

 Python 2/3
 ==========

-The library is 100% compatible with both Python 2 and 3.
+The library is 100% compatible with both Python 2.7 and Python 3 from version 3.2 onwards.
 We intend to drop Python 2 support in 2020 when Python 2 reaches `end-of-life`_.

 .. _docs: https://github.com/RPi-Distro/python-gpiozero/tree/master/docs
 .. _issue: https://github.com/RPi-Distro/python-gpiozero/issues